aladdine/luna/FFI Impl Notes.md

   + `Std.FFI.C.Value`
   + This contains utilities for marshalling between the C types and Luna inbuilt types.
-  + It contains type definitions for ALL of C's types (compliant with the GCC or clang view of the world as C's types aren't strictly defined)
+  + It contains type definitions for ALL of C's types (compliant with the GCC + clang view of the world as C's types aren't strictly defined).
   + These type definitions are automatically unboxed when passed to a foreign call.
   + These types are pinned in memory as long as they are in use by a foreign